Business Central Essentials vs Premium User Licenses

 If your business creates an item between each manufacturing step, then Assembly is also a viable choice.

 If you need routings and need to track the status at each step of manufacturing, then you need Production Management in Business Central.
-The decision about Business Central premium vs essential is pretty easy to make if that is the case.
+The decision about Business Central Essentials vs Premium is pretty easy to make if that is the case.

 3. Scheduling